tunaung22/metrics-backend-server/docs/README.md

 ## Definition

-### User Group

-User group to identify user types:

-- Staff
-- HOD
-- Management

-### User Role

-Currently, there are only 2 user roles:

-- Admin
-- Staff

-### Department

-a department

 ### Score Submission Period

 For representing the period for the score submission start date and end date with period name.
 Period name have the following format `{yyyy-mm}`: `2025-01`.